omidbachari/rack-work/rack.md

 [2014-12-05 10:34:58] INFO  WEBrick::HTTPServer#start: pid=29912 port=8080
 ```

 Using our browser, go to the default WEBrick port, which is identified above: ```localhost:8080```.
-That sends an HTTP request to our server.
+That sends an HTTP request to our server, which is the first important event in our road map.

 ### HTTP Request Parsed and Passed into Rack App

-Since our local app variable is set to ```nil```, we must be expecting an error.
+Since our local app variable is set to ```nil```, we are expecting an error.
 It's going to be instructive.
 When we try to go to ```localhost:8080```, this error appears in the console.

 ```
 [2014-12-05 10:35:05] ERROR NoMethodError: undefined method `call' for nil:NilClass